-To make the challenge even more difficult, third parties are fed up with the hundreds of requests they receive to “complete my custom security questionnaire.”
+To make the challenge of third party infosec risk even more difficult, third parties are fed up with the hundreds of requests to “complete my custom security questionnaire.”
 I rarely speak with a business leader who feels confident their defenses adequately meet the risk of their data being in the hands of thousands of third parties.

 In the next few paragraphs, I’ll define my view – informed by these discussions – on why third-party cyber risk represents the nexus between the market’s top cyber risk vector and the most archaic way of defending against the threat.
 For an attacker, this equals the path of least resistance.